 Natural curls’ best friend: a diffuser!

-naturally curly hair diffuser
+wavy curly hair after drying with a diffuser

 My natural curls have received an uplift, because I have learned how to use a diffuser.
 Ever since I switched to a curly hair routine and started to learn about taking care of my curls, I have wanted to try that interesting tool.
 A diffuser.